September 19–20, 2026

 Homa Zadeh, DDS, PhD

-Director of the VISTA Institute for Therapeutic Innovations and innovator of the VISTA technique.
-He has over 28 years of academic experience, published 100+ scientific works, and lectures internationally.
+Dr. Homa Zadeh is Director of the VISTA Institute for Therapeutic Innovations and innovator of the VISTA technique.
+He has over 28 years of academic experience at USC, published over 100 scientific works, and developed minimally invasive regenerative approaches for bone and soft tissue augmentation.
+He maintains a private practice in Southern California.

 Golçalo Caramês